AlexsLemonade/OpenScPCA-analysis/code-of-conduct.md

 ### What if my report is about a Data Lab staff member?

 If you are reporting an incident that involves the Director or Scientific Community Manager of the Data Lab, do not use the email address for reporting.
-Please submit your report via Slack DM to another Data Lab staff member (Josh Shapiro, Ally Hawkins, or Stephanie Spielman).
+Please submit your report via Slack DM to another Data Lab staff member (https://github.com/orgs/AlexsLemonade/people).
 The person you are reporting about will not be allowed to investigate your claim, and the report will be handled discreetly.

 ## What happens after a report is filed?